jpyatachkov/nestjs-api-tools/README.md

 const context = {};

 this.discordService.emitError(
-    'ERROR_ALIAS',
+  "ERROR_ALIAS",
   logToken,
-    'POST', // HTTP method.
+  "POST", // HTTP method.
 You can set it to null if no method used (it's not HTTP service) or the method does not matter.
-    '/api/v1/example', // HTTP path.
+  "/api/v1/example", // HTTP path.
 Also nullish.
-    context,
+  context
 );
 ```